oubia/RAG/readme.md

 ---

 ## **Introduction**
-This guide provides instructions to set up and run the project using AWS-hosted large language models, a Python backend, and a frontend.
+This guide provides instructions to set up and run the project using Ollama stored large language models, a Python backend, and a frontend.
 Follow the steps to configure and execute the project successfully.

 ---